Death Valley traverse – Across the playa

 I picked up where I left off last year, at the mouth of Sheep Canyon on the east side of the Badwater Basin.
 The route would take me directly across the basin, some 280 feet below sea level, to its west side.

-The playa, being a dried up ancient lake bed, is almost perfectly flat.
+The playa is a dried up ancient lake bed.
+It is almost perfectly flat.
 There would be no climbing involved.
 But the walking can still be treacherous, and this might well be the sketchiest part of the hike.
 It has been an historically wet winter in California (although not so much in Death Valley).
 Any standing water on the playa would turn the footing to deep slimy mud, all but impassable.

 But there is no telling how a route will turn out until you actually hike it.
 What fun would it be if everything was easy and just as you expected?
 I turned west, located a clump of mesquites on the far side to steer by, and started walking.